 This salad was a solo lunch of a pot of prawns with sundried tomatoes from M and S tipped over some watercress.

-And these prawn gyozas from a supermarket were fried and then served on top of spinach which had been defrosted and then heated up with grated garlic and ginger.
+And these prawn gyozas from a supermarket were fried and then served on top of frozen spinach which was defrosted and then heated up with grated garlic and ginger.

-And there can be nothing more enticing than a plate of really good cheese with some crackers and some grapes or celery for an easy meal which seems like a real treat.
+And there can be nothing better than a plate of r cheese with some crackers and some grapes or celery for an easy meal which seems like a real treat.

 I boiled some eggs to have in a solo salad one day and then to make egg mayo sandwiches the next.